School Committee - October 11, 2023

 I'm going to say no.

-And so I think perhaps maybe if the committee had the appetite for it, perhaps both Wen and I could serve as liaisons for this committee to our food lunch program, our school lunch program.
+And she knows a good deal about that as well.
+And so I think perhaps maybe if the committee had the appetite for it, perhaps both when, and I could serve as liaisons for this committee to our food lunch program, our school lunch program.

 Go ahead, Julie.